Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

       string msg;
     }
   ```
-- In this example, **MessageDerived** inherits **MessageBase**.
   > **Note**
   >
   > The inherited struct MUST not have elements of the base struct."

-- If the method of the interface is a base struct, communication can be performed using the derived struct that is inherited.
-(Polymophism)
+- If the method of the interface is a base struct, communication can be performed using the derived struct that is inherited: (Polymorphism)
   ```tidl
     struct MessageBase {
       int id;